kovrom/circle/README.md

 - **Settings Management**: Easy configuration through JSON file or Settings Menu
 - **Cross-platform**: Works on Windows, macOS, and Linux
 - **Weather**: Includes lunar phase tracking, sunrise/sunset, UV Index.
 Weather data provided by open-meteo.com
+- **This Day in Bitcoin History**: Highlights interesting and significant events that occurred on this day in Bitcoin's past.
+A clickable icon appears if there's a historical event for the current date.
+The database currently includes around 105 entries - feel free to contribute more and submit a pull request! :)

 ## Requirements